openjournals/blog.joss.theoj.org/_posts/2020-02-10-call-for-editors.md

 ## How to apply

 Firstly, we especially welcome applications from prospective editors who will contribute to the diversity (ethnic, gender, disciplinary, and geographical) of our board.
-We also are especially interested in candidates with expertise in bioinformatics, the social sciences, and R/statistics.

 ✨✨✨ If you're interested in applying please fill in this [short form](https://forms.gle/JhHQWbnJCkPrnEeG6) by 4th March 2020. ✨✨✨

 ## Who can apply

-We welcome applications from potential editors with significant experience in one or more of the following areas: open source software, open science, software engineering, peer-review.
+We welcome applications from potential editors with significant experience in one or more of the following areas: open source software, open science, software engineering, peer-review, noting again that editors with expertise in bioinformatics, the social sciences, and R/statistics are most neded.

 The JOSS editorial team has a diverse background and there is no requirement for JOSS editors to be working in academia.
 Unfortunately individuals enrolled in a PhD program are not eligible to serve on the JOSS editorial team.